Wa1t5/kotoba/README.md

 <h2 style="text-align:center"> How It Works </h2>
-I just iterate over each character in the string and use a regex expresison to evaluate if given char is in the kanji unicode system, then I use the jisho.org api to get the related kanji data
+I just iterate over each character in the string and use a regex expresison to evaluate if given a character is in the kanji unicode system, then I use kanjidic and kanjivg to get kanji related data

 <h2 style="text-align:center"> Features </h2>